-Provisions and impairments have been made regarding certain claims made against the Group.
+Provisions and impairments have been made regarding certain claims made against the iv)Exploration and evaluation expenditures

+Group.
 There is significant difference in opinions regarding the validity of the claims and final outcome may thus deviate substantially from today's best estimate.